-12. The Government is committed to sharply reducing public debt, which is projected to decline to 96 percent of GDP by March 2020.
-This is expected to be achieved by sustained fiscal efforts, policies to bolster growth, as well as additional measures such as debt-asset swaps and asset sales.
+- 13. The Government is committed to sharply reducing public debt, which is expected to decline to 96 percent of GDP by March 2020.
+This is expected to be achieved by sustained fiscal efforts, policies to bolster growth, as well as additional market friendly measures.
 In designing and implementing these transactions, the Government will seek to ensure sound public sector governance.
-The Government has established the legal and administrative processes involved.
-A plan of action to reduce public debt by at least 1.0 percent of GDP by early 2015 was completed in August 2014.
-For the purpose of the IMF-supported reform programme, reporting on public debt includes government guaranteed debt and PetroCaribe debt (net of its financing to the central government and its holdings of guaranteed debt).

-13. The Government will further strengthen its debt management strategy.
+For the purpose of the IMF-supported reform programme, reporting on public debt includes government guaranteed debt and PetroCaribe debt (net of its financing to the central government and its holdings of guaranteed debt). - 14.
+The Government will further strengthen its debt management strategy.
 The efficiency of the Debt Management Branch will be further strengthened through increased staffing of the middle office, skills training and effecting improvements to securities operations.
 By January 2015, the BOJ and the MOFP will finalize a Fiscal Agency Agreement on debt management operations and the debt issuance process.